How to Help Young Kids Develop Social Skills

 Questions are the best way to learn.
 Encourage your child to ask questions of yourself and others.
 Allow them to jump on the phone and call relatives and friends for a Q and A session.

 Having a conversation with someone and asking them questions opens a child to new types of experiences and connections.
-Suggest using mixture of open ended questions to promote conversation as well as a simple yes/no answers
+Suggest using a mixture of open ended questions to promote conversation as well as a simple yes/no answers.

 6. Teach Them Emotions